Animation Frequently Asked Questions

 10. Can you make a lot of money from selling animations?

 From my personal experience, not really.
-If you're already a popular artist, sure, you could probably charge $50 for a run cycle and get orders.
+If you're already a popular artist, sure, you could probably charge $30 for a run cycle and get orders.
 If you're an unknown or somewhere between popular and unknown, you may have trouble selling.
 Here's why: The average player on Furry-Paws has no idea how much work is really put into animation.
 To prove this point, I've asked how much I should charge to make completely custom run cycles.
-Those who knew about animation and those who were animators themselves suggested 200+mil, $10-$15 or the FPP equivalent.
-Other players suggested something like $3-$5, 5-10 FPP, or around 50-ish million FPD.
-This is the price for most still tags.
-And there is also the fact that many of FP's players are either too young to have a job or just don't like spending much money on art so if you want to be paid what its worth, you might not in the end.
+Those who knew about animation and those who were animators themselves suggested $10-$15.
+Other players suggested something like $3-$5; this is the price for most still tags.
+And there is also the fact that many of FP's players are either too young to have a job or just don't like spending much money on art so if you want to be paid what its worth, you might not get it in the end.

 Each frame of animation is, essentially, 1 tag so a 10 frame animation is really redrawing, recoloring, and re-shading 10 tags.
 Not only that, you have to make sure the drawings flow correctly and look normal and natural with movement.
 You have to make sure the markings are correctly placed so they won't fly all over the character when put into motion which may involve editing the coloring multiple times.
 Depending on the movement, you may have to time and re-time it.
 Who wants to do 10 tags and all this for such low prices?

-Now if you want to get tons of orders and don't mind being underpaid, then go ahead.
+Now if you want to get tons of orders and don't mind being underpaid or do it for pure fun, then go ahead.
 If you're like me, selling animations will be rare and only if you feel like being a bit underpaid for your time.
 There's nothing wrong with getting an early start in animation if you want to eventually get into it professionally or just for fun, but you may not be able to make much on FP.
 I would suggest going to different site where people pay what art is worth if you really want to make money.

 11. You mentioned looking for books, do you recommend any in particular?